 Gallery: Hyundai 45 Electric Crossover

-No word on the specifics of its powertrain or battery capacity, but it will probably be mechanically related to other Hyundai EVs (the Kona Electric, for instance has 201 horsepower and a 64 kWh pack).
+No word on the specifics of its powertrain or battery capacity, but it will likely be built on the flexible Electric-Global Modular Platform (E-GMP).
 We expect it to be revealed either later in 2020 or in early 2021.